 how to unlock your android phone with google assistant

-Now you’ll be taken to a page where you can set up the voice control feature.
-Ensure that Google Assistant is turned.
+You will now be taken to a page where you can set the voice control feature.
+Make sure Google Assistant is turned on.
 Next, look in the Get hands-free help with Voice Match section and enable Access with Voice Match and Unlock with Voice Match, then confirm your choice.

 The Unlock option should only be available if your phone currently has a passcode/pattern/fingerprint security lock already setup.